 ISO-out cases are excluded.
-Compliance in this instance indicates that the regular amount expected in the month was received.
-"Other" and "Unknown" type of recipient categories are excluded.
-Data by type of recipient are not available in Quebec.
+Compliance in this instance indicates that the regular amount expected in a month was received by the end of the month.
+"Other" and "Unknown"

-^{2.} Ontario may have some cases that paid beyond month end that are included as having made a payment in the month.
+Ontario may have some cases that paid beyond month end that are included as having made a payment in the month.

-^{3.} British Columbia maintains a policy of allowing direct payments to be made and received by its clientele throughout the case duration, and since most of these direct payments are not reported until after the survey data are collected, a substantial number of payors are reported as not having paid, even though they actually have.
+British Columbia maintains a policy of allowing direct payments to be made and received by its clientele throughout the case duration, and since most of these direct payments are not reported until after the survey data are collected, a substantial number of payors are reported as not having paid, even though they actually have.